Inbibo/adonisfx_docs/docs/licensing.md

 ### Run Server

-##### Windows

-To run the floating server on Windows (after following the activation steps) execute the following command: `TurboFloatServer.exe -x` or `TurboFloatServer.exe -x -pdets="YourTurboActivate.dat" -config="Config.xml"` when using custom destinations for the `.xml` and `.dat` files.
+To run the floating server on Windows execute one of the commands below.
+The second one is to specify custom destinations of the `.xml` and `.dat` files if they are not in the same folder.
 To configure the server properly from the configuration file it is required to do the modifications prior to launching the server.

+> [!NOTE = Run Server]
+> === Windows
+>
+>  - `TurboFloatServer.exe -x`
+>  - `TurboFloatServer.exe -x -pdets="YourTurboActivate.dat" -config="Config.xml"`
+>
-It is also possible to install the server avoiding the need to run the server manually: `TurboFloatServer.exe -i` or `TurboFloatServer.exe -i -pdets="YourTurboActivate.dat" -config="Config.xml"` when using custom destinations for the `.xml` and `.dat` files.
-For more information visit [Installing the TurboFloat Server](https://wyday.com/limelm/help/turbofloat-server/#install).
+>  In Windows, it is also possible to install the server avoiding the need to run it manually:
+>
+> - `TurboFloatServer.exe -i`
+> - `TurboFloatServer.exe -i -pdets="YourTurboActivate.dat" -config="Config.xml"`
+>

-##### Linux
+>  === Linux

-To run the floating server on Linux (after following the activation steps) execute the following command: `./turbofloatserver -x` or `./turbofloatserver -x -pdets="YourTurboActivate.dat" -config="Config.xml"` when using custom destinations for the `.xml` and `.dat` files.
-To configure the server properly from the configuration file it is required to do the modifications prior to launching the server.
+>
+> - `./turbofloatserver -x`
+> - `./turbofloatserver -x -pdets="YourTurboActivate.dat" -config="Config.xml"`
+>
+> **Note**

-It is not possible to install the server on Linux.
+> Server installation is not possible on Linux.
 For more information, refer to [https://wyday.com/limelm/help/turbofloat-server/](https://wyday.com/limelm/help/turbofloat-server/#install-linux).

-### Use Floating Licensing
+### Client Configuration

 To be able to run AdonisFX using floating license these 3 criteria have to be met: